eggsactly/arduino-wardriving/README.md

 ![Adalogger](https://imgur.com/OMgErBR.png)

 ### OLED Display Feather Wing
-All pins on the OLED Feather Wing should be soldered on except for pin B.
+All pins on the OLED Feather Wing should have 2mm headers soldered on except for pin B.

 ![OLED Screen](https://imgur.com/6AdT9cG.png)

 ### GPS Feather Wing
 The default TX and RX connections should be cut with a knife on the bottom of the GPS breakout feather wing.
 The TX pin should be mapped to the second NC from TX.
-The Fix Pin should be mapper from the third NC pin from TX.
+The Fix Pin should be mapped from the third NC pin from TX.
+All pins on the GPS logger should have header pins soldered onto them.

 ![GPS breakout](https://imgur.com/pvPheGV.png)